6th > February > 2004 Archive

 RealOne Player users tricked into running maliciously constructed media files could surrender control of their machine to crackers because of three security vulnerabilities revealed this week.

-The Register is headquartered in London, with offices in New York, San Francisco, Sydney, Southport and Edinburgh.
+The Register is headquartered in London, with offices in San Francisco, Sydney, and Southport.

 Busy or apathetic employees are accelerating the spread of viruses and potentially costing UK businesses millions in clean-up charges, according to a survey out today.